 In addition to achieving these benefits of optimizing performance and meeting objectives, the execution of the cycle in support of the organization contributes to protecting its employees and other interested parties, as well as helping to improve the commercial image.

 In general terms, this logical and staged procedure that allows the continuous improvement of ORGANIZATION includes four steps or components:

 Plan: plans must be drawn up to improve the health and safety of workers, defining what is being done incorrectly, or what can be done in a better way.
-It is the central axis of the management system.
-What is the plan do check act process?
+It is the central axis of the management system. ?

 Do: carry out the actions that have been planned